The Mess in Texas: Freeze Leaves HUGE Electric bills, Burst Pipes and Water Danger for 10M People

 Dallas resident Ty Williams said, "You feel like you're being held hostage and you can't do anything about it.
 How in the world can anyone pay that?"

-Governor Abbott announced a moratorium on utilities disconnecting service if a customer can't pay their electric or water, and he's looking into ways to reduce those bills.
+Governor Abbott announced a moratorium on utilities disconnecting service if a customer can't pay their electric or water bills, and he's looking into ways to reduce those bills.

 But many Texans remain outraged at being without electricity for seven days.